 Jeanelle is experienced in working in various areas such as business operations & administration, event coordination, and finance in healthcare and nonprofit.
 As a Filipino-American and local native of the Washington D.C.
 Metropolitan area, she recently relocated to Las Vegas to start a new chapter in her life.
 Prior to moving to Las Vegas, she was working for National CAPACD as their Business Operations Coordinator.
 Her experience at National CAPACD built a strong foundation for her to understand and learn the issues our communities face.
 With a B.A. in Humanities, an MBA, and life’s experiences, she strives to use her background and knowledge to serve and build others, especially the AAPI community and other minority groups.

 Fund Steering Committee

-Program Associate, Civic Engagement and Government, Ford Foundation
+Program Manager, Civic Engagement and Government, Ford Foundation

 Ethan Frey joined the Civic Engagement & Government team at the Ford Foundation in 2013.
 Since joining the Foundation, he has helped to manage a large-scale three-year voter engagement grant making program in the Southwest, oversaw a restructuring of their core programming on voting rights and integrated voter engagement, and is currently developing their new strategies focused on building progressive governance at the state level.
 Previously, he organized in Pennsylvania and Ohio during the 2008 and 2012 general elections.
 In between, Ethan also worked to unionize low-wage workers in Miami, Florida, as an organizer for the international trade union Unite Here, which represents food service, hotel, and gaming employees, and at Project Renewal, Inc., a nonprofit social service provider, where he worked to protect public benefits for low-income New Yorkers as a non-attorney civil legal advocate.
 Ethan is a 2010 graduate of Westminster College in New Wilmington, Pennsylvania.